raspberrypilearning/codebreaker/en/step_3.md

 --- /task ---

-Now that we have a **function** which will **encode text** we give it and output a new encoded message, we need to run it to make sure it works.
+Now that we have a **function** which will **encode text**, we need to run it to make sure it works.
 To do that, we will create a menu by coding a **loop** that will repeatedly ask our user which function they would like to use.
 As we only have one function at the moment, it's pretty simple.

 --- task ---